 Actions include proposals for the improved design of important public spaces, a street tree planting program, public realm design guidelines, and a program for increasing the range of activities in core areas.

 The Draft Bairnsdale Growth Strategy has been prepared for Council by consultants to guide the growth and development of Bairnsdale over the next 20 years.

 It contains recommendations for a growth boundary, future residential growth areas, improvements to existing neighbourhoods, revitalisation of the central business district, commercial and industrial growth and a range of other matters.

-Council, in collaboration with the State Government, has finalised a Structure Plan for the East Bairnsdale and Lucknow precinct.
-This work outlines how the precinct should develop over time, including the existing industrial areas along the Princes Highway and McMillan Streets and the farming/vacant land north of the Princes Highway.
+Council, in collaboration with the Victorian Government, has finalised a Structure Plan for the East Bairnsdale and Lucknow precinct.
+This work outlines how the precinct should develop over time, including the existing industrial areas along the Princes Highway and McMillan Street and the farming/vacant land north of the highway.

 The Bairnsdale CBD Car Parking Strategy aims to better use the existing car parking spaces and ensure future parking demands are met and appropriately funded.
 It also aims to reduce traffic congestion and improve pedestrian accessibility.

 The strategy will, among other things, help the Shire identify preferred locations for additional on street and off street parking.
 It will also help determine where changes may need to be made to parking restrictions, and identify priority locations for additional parking enforcement and streetscape upgrades.